-Regarded by many as Crosby, Stills, Nash & Young’s greatest album, Déjà Vu is a folk rock classic.
+Today is the 52nd anniversary of Crosby, Stills, Nash & Young’s greatest album, 'Deja Vu' - a folk rock classic.

 Released to critical acclaim and topping charts in both America and Australia, Déjà Vu cemented Crosby, Stills, Nash & Young as musical innovators with a knack for writing harmony-driven hits.